-This section sets out the requirements for EPA for the Public Sector Compliance Investigator/Officer Apprenticeship Standard.
+This section sets out the requirements for EPA for the Governance Officer apprenticeship standard.

-Full-time apprentices will typically spend 18 months on-programme (before the Gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full-time apprentices will typically spend 18 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
 All apprentices will spend a minimum of 12 months on-programme.

-The EPA period should only start, and the EPA be arranged, once the employer is satisfied that the apprentice is deemed to be consistently working at or above the level set out in the occupational standard, all of the pre-requisite Gateway requirements for EPA have been met and that they can be evidenced to an EPAO.
+The EPA period should only start, and the EPA be arranged, once the employer is satisfied that the apprentice is deemed to be consistently working at or above the level set out in the occupational standard, and all of the pre-requisite gateway requirements for EPA have been met.